Shubs2002/Data-analysis-for-India-Tourism/README.md

 1.R-Studo
   - https://posit.co/download/rstudio-desktop/

-### Follow this steps to Build your project
+### Steps to make this project your Own:
 1. Open the project in Rstudio.
-2. Copy the datasets too your PC "Document folder"(I havent changed the working directory so you need to do it manually).
+2. Copy the datasets to your computer's "Document folder" (you must manually do this because I didn't alter the working directory).
 3. Runn the following commands one by one on the console.
   - install.packages("ggplot2")
   - install.packages("reshape2")
   - install.packages("leaflet")
   - install.packages("forecast")
-4. Now run each line of the code by pressing "Ctrl+Enter".
+4. Press "Ctrl+Enter" to execute each line of code now.
 ## !!!Happy Hacking!!!